Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Architectural Trends and System Level Energy Efficiency

+Domain specific accelerators for camera/imaging, deep learning, amongst others, have been implemented in several industrial devices in the last 15 years.
+For example, Qualcomm's Snapdragon SOC contains a Hexagon cores \cite{qchexagon} for AI processing in camera, voice, VR and gaming applications.
+PowerVR's Neural Net Accelerator (NNA) \cite{powervrnna} is used in several phones/devices.
+Similarly, Apple's Neural Engine is an AI accelerator core within the Apple recent Bionic SoC \cite{applea12}.
+Google has built the Tensor Processing Unit (TPU) (Jouppi et al. \cite{googletpu}) that is an ASIC optimized for machine learning and is specifically designed for its TensorFlow framework, which is extensively used for CNNs.
+Similarly, Intel's Myriad 2 \cite{intelmovidiusmyriad2} is a many-core VLIW AI accelerator complemented with video fixed function units and is reported to be capable of operating in the sub-1W range and delivering 300 GOPS or just over 1 TOPS per watt \cite{intelmovidiusmyriad2powerperf}.
+Intel's Mobileye's EyeQ \cite{intel/mobileye/eyeq-ultra} is a processor specialized for vision processing for self-driving cars.

-Computational workloads like deep learning involve repetitive operations on large data sets.
-Moving data from memory to the processing unit and back turned out to be a limiting factor for both performance and power consumption.
-This is termed the \textit{von Neumann bottleneck}, or \textit{memory wall}, which is essentially the bottleneck imposed by the bandwidth of the channel between the CPU/GPU or accelerator and the memory subsystem.
-While GPUs were a good fit for the computational elements of deep learning algorithms, the limitations from the memory wall proved to be the next obstacle to overcome.
-Newer technologies have now pushed the boundaries of this \textit{memory wall} through newer memory techniques such as High Bandwidth Memory (HBM) \cite{lee20151}, Hybrid Memory Cube (HMC) \cite{hmc1}, in- and near-memory compute.
-Compute-in-memory architectures seek to remove this bottleneck by integrating memory and computation into a single circuit block, like the multiply-and-accumulate matrix operations required for neural network operations.
-Such trends have recently led to \textit{domain-specific accelerators}, the key idea being to design architectures that are tailored to a specific problem domain and offer significant performance and efficiency gains for that domain.
-Some examples are GPUs, neural network processors for deep learning and processors for software-defined networks (SDNs) for high speed packet processing.
-However, much of the benefits of chip specialization stems from optimizing a computational problem within a given chip’s transistor budget.
-As detailed in \cite{Fuchs2019TheAcceleratorWall}, for 5nm CMOS chips, the number of transistors can reach 100 billion; however not all of them can be utilized due to the challenge of dark silicon.
+The trend of domain specific architectures continues especially in the areas of AI/ML, edge computing for vision/recognition, low power audio processing, and several others.
+However, much of the benefits of chip specialization stem from optimizing a computational problem within a given chip’s transistor budget.
+As detailed in Fuchs and Wentzlaff \cite{Fuchs2019TheAcceleratorWall}, for 5nm CMOS chips, the number of transistors can reach 100 billion; however not all of them can be utilized due to the challenge of dark silicon.
 Chips will be severely limited by thermal budgets.
 This will also cause stagnation of the number of useful transistors available on a chip, thereby limiting the accelerator design optimization space, leading to diminishing specialization returns, ultimately hitting an \textit{accelerator wall} in the near future.